Game Preview: Cougars vs Royals

 Prince George Cougars News Release

-PRINCE GEORGE, BC - The Prince George Cougars kick off the second half of the regular season on home ice as they take on the Victoria Royals at 6:00 pm.
+PRINCE GEORGE, BC - The Prince George Cougars aim to snap a three game losing streak tonight as they conclude a double-header weekend with the Victoria Royals at 5:00 pm.

-vs. ROYALS: Tonight marks the fifth meeting of the season between the Prince George Cougars and Victoria Royals.
-The Cougars currently sport a 4-0-0-0 record against Victoria in the season series.
-The most recent contest came on Sunday, December 7th in Victoria which saw the Cougars edge the Royals 4-3 in OT with Carson Carels delivering the OT winner.
+vs. ROYALS: Tonight marks the sixth meeting of the season between the Prince George Cougars and Victoria Royals.
+The Cougars currently sport a 4-1-0-0 record against Victoria in the season series.
+Over the last five seasons, the Cougars own a 17-4-0-2 record against Victoria at the CN Centre.

-LAST GAME: 3-2 OT Loss at Everett Silvertips The Prince George Cougars concluded the first half of the regular season with a 3-2 overtime setback to the Everett Silvertips on Friday, December 19th, at the Angel of the Winds Arena in Everett.
-Corbin Vaughan and Dmitri Yakutsenak scored the Prince George goals while Alexander Levshyn was incredible in the Cougar goal, making a season high 51 saves.
+LAST GAME: 6-1 Loss vs. Victoria Royals: The Prince George Cougars dropped their third consecutive game with a 6-1 setback to the Victoria Royals at CN Centre on Saturday, December 27th.
+Corbin Vaughan scored the lone goal for Prince George and Alexander Levshyn made 16 saves on 21 shots.
+Preston Lewis also came into the game and made 7 saves on 8 shots.

 UPCOMING SCHEDULE: